The Ultimate List of Dr. Seuss Activities for Dr. Seuss Day!

 This book is about how important it is to care about others even (and especially) when it’s easier not to.
 Here are some wonderful crafts to go along with your reading of Horton Hears a Who!

-This adorable cardstock Horton is simple to make and stands up on it’s own, making an excellent decoration for your Dr. Seuss party!
+This adorable cardstock Horton is simple to make and stands up on its own, making an excellent decoration for a Dr. Seuss Day party!

 Handprint Horton Elephant Craft